Probing AdS/QCD backgrounds with semi-classical strings: Soft-wall with ultraviolet cutoff

 \section{Soft-wall with ultraviolet cutoff}

-In this section we analyze the AdS/QCD background proposed in \cite{Braga:2015jca} where there is an ultraviolet cutoff in the AdS geometry.
-The proposal of \cite{Braga:2015jca} is that two point correlation functions are evaluated on the slice of AdS at finite location $z=z_{uv}$ in Poincar\'e coordinates.
-The slice at $z_{uv}$ represents the four dimensional space where the dual gauge theory lives.
-A static string in this background with its endpoints attached on the slice at $z_{uv}$ is dual to a static quark/ anti-quark pair.
-We use Poincar\'{e} coordinates $(t,\vec{x},z)$ to describe the Euclidean geometry of the present background, the metric is
+In this section we analyze the AdS/QCD background of Refs. \cite{Evans:2006ea,Afonin:2011ff, Braga:2015jca}, where two point correlation functions are evaluated on the slice of AdS at finite $z=z_{uv}$.
+We consider that a static string in this background, with its endpoints attached on the slice at $z_{uv}$, is dual to the static quark/ anti-quark pair.
+We use Poincar\'{e} coordinates $(t,\vec{x},z)$ to describe the Euclidean geometry of the deformed AdS geometry in the string frame.
+The metric is